Stage Directors and Choreographers Society: SDC Foundation

 Founded in 1965, Stage Directors and Choreographers Foundation (SDCF), the nonprofit of SDC, is the only service organization in the U.S. with a sole focus of providing resources to directors and choreographers.
 Its mission is to celebrate, develop, and support professional stage directors and choreographers throughout every phase of their careers.
 SDCF supports the building of a theatrical community that reflects the cultural, racial, and gender diversity of the nation by creating opportunities for artists of all backgrounds to bring their full, authentic selves to their work as creative leaders in the theatre.
 Guided by SDCF's core values, the organization creates access to the field for early- and mid- career directors and choreographers; facilitates much-needed connection amongst artists and with the public; and offers unique platforms to honor the field's artistic leaders.
 SDCF's vision is achieved through programs such as the Professional Development Program, the Lloyd Richards New Futures Residency, public panels, podcasts, and networking opportunities.
 Awards at SDCF include the Mr. Abbott Award, Gordon Davidson Award, Joe.
-A Callaway Awards, Zelda Fichandler Award, Barbara Whitman Award, and Breakout Award.
+A Callaway Awards, Zelda Fichandler Award, Barbara Whitman Award, Breakout Award, and Abe Burrows Award.

+Barbara Whitman Award

+Endowed by Barbara Whitman and first awarded in 2021, it is awarded annually to a female, transgender or non-binary candidate and comprises a cash prize of $10,000 for the winner.
+The inaugural winner in 2021 was Sharifa Yazmeen.
+Subsequent winners have been: NJ Agwuna in 2022; Elena Velasco in 2023; Rebecca Aparicio in 2024; Autumn Angelettie in 2025.

+Publications

 SDCF also publishes "The Journal for Stage Directors and Choreographers" and "The Stage Directors Handbook."